 St. John’s, Canada

 The capital of Canadian province Newfoundland and Labrador, St. John’s holds the title of the world’s fourth snowiest city with an average annual snowfall of 131 inches.
 St John’s adds this accolade to a series of other meteorological superlatives, including its status as the foggiest, windiest, and cloudiest of all major Canadian cities.
 The region’s extreme weather results in snow that regularly transitions to rain part-way through a storm, so that despite St. John’s heavy snowfall, snow is often slow to settle.

 In addition to snow, St. John’s often experiences freezing rain, whereby subzero temperatures cause liquid rain to freeze upon contact, covering everything with a thin layer of ice.
-February is traditionally considered the coldest month, with average lows of -16.5 F (-8.6 C).
+February is traditionally considered the coldest month, with average lows of -16.5 degrees F (-8.6 degrees C).
 Despite St. John’s frequently inhospitable weather, there are plenty of reasons to visit the oldest English-founded city in North America.
 When the sun shines, the city’s multi-colored row houses are a sight to behold, while its music, art and culinary scenes are both vibrant and eclectic.

 Toyama is the capital of Toyama Prefecture and the third snowiest city in the world.
 Located in central Honshu on the Sea of Japan coast, the city experiences an annual snowfall of 143 inches, despite having a humid subtropical climate.
 Almost all of Toyama’s snow falls between December and March, with January typically considered the snowiest month.
-With record highs of 103 F (39.5 C) in summer, Toyama’s winter snow is a phenomenon caused by the city’s proximity to the coast and its location within Japan’s snow belt.
+With record highs of 103 degrees F (39.5 degrees C) in summer, Toyama’s winter snow is a phenomenon caused by the city’s proximity to the coast and its location within Japan’s snow belt.

 Toyama is traditionally recognized as a center for medicine and pharmaceuticals, and as a convenient gateway to excellent skiing and snowboarding in the Japanese Alps.
 The city itself has several worthwhile art galleries, museums, and historical landmarks, but the most important attraction for snow aficionados is the nearby Tateyama Kurobe Alpine Route.
 Designed to showcase the dramatic scenery of Mount Tateyama, the sightseeing route is closed from December to early April; however, towering snow walls edge the road well into the summer.